Enhanced Measurement in Google Analytics 4

 What Parameters Are Tracked with Form Interactions in Google Analytics 4?

-• form_name tracks the name attribute of the HTML form element.
+• form_name – The name attribute of the form (if configured)

 How Reliable is Form Interaction Tracking in Enhanced Measurement?